jappeace/twitch/blog-posts.md

 ### Should use haskell for my startup?
   These are some of my own comments with regards to that video.
-  I'm somewhat defensive, but I think I've made the right decision still.
+  I'm somewhat defensive, but I still think I've made the right decision.
-  I'm still Rust curious.
 #### Can get stuff done?
 I already knew most libraries (eg servant, beam) only reflex was experimental really.
 #### Can find people?
 I think haskell is very popular, for example the initial haskell meetup in amsterdam was bascially sold out first day.
 #### Try new if have time?
 The haskell choice wasn't new for me, reflex was but I gave it a couple of weeks to try out.
 I was happy w/ initial results, otherwise I would've swtiched away.
 Speed is still an issue for reflex.
 Maybe on opensource day we'll try investigating ghcjs at some point.

 ### High risk
 Buisness model hasn't been proven:
 I think saas has been proven,
 I just need to make sure I can sell it.